hanpari/sovereign/source/02/059_diary.md

 "Is it so?"

 To Gromov's taste, the debate turned extremely metaphysical.
-Had he understood what Doll implied, he had an entity, comfortably wrapped into human flesh, whereas Doll had dwelled in the artificial body.
+If he understood what Doll implied, he had become an transcendental entity, comfortably wrapped into human flesh, whereas Doll had dwelled in the artificial body.
 The only logical conclusion was that Samara the Demoness remained in her ghostly form because she had not possessed a materialized vessel yet.

 "Whatever," he said.
 "The puny humans are not allowed to know our secret.
-So I forbid you to call me your dearest father in public - unless you want me to die of shame, and if possible, be sure to act as a good android."
+So I forbid you to call me your dearest father in public - unless you want me to die of shame - and if possible, be sure to act as an obedient android."

 "Of course," Doll nodded graciously.
 "I would never allow my carelessness to harm our cause.
 Use me at your consideration, my dearest father."